 The so-called Small Waterplane Area Twin Hull, which SWATH catamarans mean, would be able to sail faster back and forth from the wind farms.

-Offshore wind: The early start
+Offshore wind: The early days

 He remembers that time very well.

-- We replaced a nacelle together with a jack up crane.
+- We replaced a nacelle together with a jack-up crane.
 We sailed the defective nacelle into port and sailed a new one out, which was lifted into place from the deck, says Jørgen Holm Christensen.

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.